tomio13/RDM-Desktop/docs/Install.md

 An executable is generated packing together the python interpreted and libraries with the source code, using pyinstaller.

-The code is super simple, run int he python folder as:
+The code is super simple, run in the python folder as:
 ```bash
 pyinstaller -F ./rdm_project.py
 ```